DavidHe1127/Mr.He_HandBook/Cloud,Tooling/Docker/README.md

 ### Logging

 - When a container application emits logs, they are sent to the application’s `stdout` and `stderr` output streams.
-The container’s logging driver can access these streams and send the logs to a file, a log collector running on the host, or a log management service endpoint. i.e `fluentd` can be configured as log driver to catch `stdout/stderr` logs and have them forward to `fluentd` container process.
-By default, Docker uses a `json-file` driver, which writes JSON-formatted logs to a container-specific file on the host.
+The container’s logging driver can access these streams and send the logs to a file, a log collector running on the host, or a log management service endpoint. i.e `fluentd` can be configured as log driver to catch `stdout/stderr` logs and have them forward to `fluentd` container running as sidecar process.
+By default, Docker uses a `json-file` driver - configured on daemon, which writes JSON-formatted logs to a container-specific file on the host.
 - 3 types of logs - container(app)/daemon/host logs.
 - Logs are stored on Docker host. i.e `/var/lib/docker/containers/<container id>/<container id>-json.log` on Linux host
-`
 - Never keep logs on the Docker host because they can build up over time and eat into your disk space
 - Use sidecar pattern.
 Also ensure app and sidecar are working as a single deployment unit.
 ![sidecar](./sidecar.png)